Nodal

 You wake up, alone, on a strange island full of puzzles that will challenge and surprise you.

-Why You'll Like It: While more open-ended and less comedic, it delivers the same satisfying first-person puzzle epiphanies and environmental observation.
+Why You'll Like It: Although less comedic and less physical, it delivers the same pure satisfaction of learning environmental puzzle language through observation and experimentation.

 22. #22 Mirror's Edge™